mozilla-releng/relengdocs/bootcamp.rst

                 pollInterval=pollInterval,
             ))

 time for the schedulers!
-Here we are basically saying when there is a push to the repo matching the scheduler_class's 'branch', trigger all the builders with the names from the Scheduler's 'builderNames'::
+Here we are basically saying when there is a push to the repo matching the Scheduler()'s 'branch', trigger all the builders with the names from the Scheduler's 'builderNames'::

             # schedulers
             # this one gets triggered by the HG Poller